-- (1) A person may request Council by written notice exempt any person or class of persons from the requirement to have a permit, either generally or at specified times. - (2) In determining whether to grant an exemption to the requirement to obtain a permit, an Authorised Officer will have regard to: - (a) the circumstances of the application; - (b) whether the application is to raise funds for community or charitable purposes; - (c) whether the proposed activity or use will have an overall community benefit; - (d) whether the proposed activity or use could have a detrimental effect on adjoining properties; - (e) whether the applicant will be given an unfair advantage over any other person or organisation; and - (f) any other matters relevant to the circumstances of the application. - (3) An exemption may be granted subject to conditions. - (4) A person must comply with the conditions of an exemption. - (5) An exemption may be cancelled or corrected as if it were a permit.
+- (1) A person may request Council or an Authorised Officer by written notice, to exempt any person or class of persons from the requirement to have a permit, either generally or at specified times. - (2) In determining whether to grant an exemption to the requirement to obtain a permit, Council or an Authorised Officer will have regard to: - (a) the circumstances of the application; - (b) whether the application is to raise funds for community or charitable purposes; - (c) whether the proposed activity or use will have an overall community benefit; - (d) whether the proposed activity or use could have a detrimental effect on adjoining properties; - (e) whether the applicant will be given an unfair advantage over any other person or organisation; and - (f) any other matters relevant to the circumstances of the application. - (3) An exemption may be granted subject to conditions. - (4) A person must comply with the conditions of an exemption. - (5) An exemption may be cancelled, corrected or amended as if it were a permit.